-What Is facial recognition technology?
+What Is facial recognition system?

-Facial recognition technology is a system used to detect the presence of a person by comparing a digital image or video of a person’s face against pre-existing data.
+Facial recognition system is a technology used to detect the presence of a person by comparing a digital image or video of a person’s face against pre-existing data.
 Facial recognition and facial comparison can be used to verify a person’s identity by recording and analyzing an image or video of a person’s facial structure and comparing it against a pre-existing image to determine whether there is a match.
 The pre-existing image can be from a private or public database or the image on a government-issued ID.

 Here we will provide a high-level overview of the technology, its benefits, drawbacks, and where it might be utilized in the future.